4bic/alpha_scraper/README.md

 ## Alpha Scraper

-An instance of web crawler and scrapy created with [scrapy]() that was created to facilitate in doing a market reasearch on trending Women's apparell and accessories on sale from a prominent online shop in Kenya.
+An instance of a web crawler and scraping tool created with [scrapy](https://scrapy.org) library that was made to facilitate running a market research on trending Women's apparels and accessories on sale from a prominent online shop in Kenya.

-The data and Images obtained were solely for research pursoses.
+The data and Images obtained were solely for research purposes.